H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 > **Why this matters for Polymathmatic Geography**
 > This chapter explains how Ms. Jarvis turns lived interactions—often about specific West Virginia places—into durable, inspectable memory.
 It supports:
-> - **P1 – Every where is entangled** by tying conversational experiences to semantic, institutional, and spatial backbones.
+> - **P1 – Every where is entangled** by tying conversational experiences to shared semantic, institutional, and spatial backbones grounded in GBIM entities and beliefs.
-> - **P3 – Power has a geometry** by making long‑term memory a structured, queryable space rather than an opaque log.
+> - **P3 – Power has a geometry** by making long‑term memory a structured, queryable space over world‑tied features, not an opaque chat log.
-> - **P5 – Design is a geographic act** by deciding which experiences about which communities get preserved, summarized, or forgotten.
+> - **P5 – Design is a geographic act** by deciding which entities, programs, and communities are promoted into GBIM, given beliefs, and mirrored into hippocampal indexes.
-> - **P12 – Intelligence with a ZIP code** by anchoring consolidated memories in geospatial layers and local knowledge bases.
+> - **P12 – Intelligence with a ZIP code** by anchoring consolidated memories in WV geospatial layers, normalized nine‑axis beliefs, and local knowledge bases.
-> - **P16 – Power accountable to place** by storing rich traces of how advice was formed, so that communities can audit and contest it.
+> - **P16 – Power accountable to place** by storing rich, provenance‑aware traces (worldview, dataset, feature IDs, centroids) so communities can audit how advice is grounded in their places.
-> As such, this chapter belongs to the **Computational Instrument** tier: it specifies the hippocampal consolidation pipeline that turns Ms. Jarvis’s activity into a long‑term, place‑aware memory substrate.
+> As such, this chapter belongs to the **Computational Instrument** tier: it specifies the hippocampal consolidation pipeline that turns Ms. Jarvis’s activity and world models into a long‑term, place‑aware memory substrate.

 # 14. Hippocampus and Memory Consolidation

 This chapter describes how recent activity is turned into durable records in the system’s long‑term stores.
 The design borrows the idea of a hippocampal buffer that receives short‑lived experiences, decides what matters, and then writes compact, structured traces into more stable memory.
-In the current implementation, this role is primarily played by a dedicated consolidation service built around a Chroma collection called `conversation_memory`, complemented by persistent Chroma clients and rich geospatial datasets.
-Neurobiological work on hippocampal replay and complementary learning systems (for example, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5814533/ and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4937280/) provides the conceptual backdrop for this design.
+In the current implementation, this role is primarily played by the **GBIM + beliefs + Chroma hippocampus**: GBIM worldview entities in `gbim_worldview_entity`, their 1:1 normalized nine‑axis belief rows in `gbim_belief_normalized`, and a Chroma collection called `geospatialfeatures` that mirrors centroid‑bearing entities and their provenance.
+Neurobiological work on hippocampal replay and complementary learning systems (for example, [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5814533/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5814533/) and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4937280/) provides the conceptual backdrop for this design.

 ---